-3. CONSUMER RETENTION
+3. CUSTOMER RETENTION

 A well-accepted rule of thumb is that customer acquisition costs are generally 4-6 times the costs of customer retention.
 Gamification has its biggest impact in ensuring customers keep coming back.
 In addition to points for purchase, providing users with a sense of achievement and competition while having fun and staying engaged for longer stretches of time provides real retention benefits.
 As illustrated in the frequent flyer programs example, having status tiers with associated perks ensures that customers keep returning and participating in programs for reasons beyond just the points they get.

 - 27% of Millennials continued their participation in a loyalty program because it featured a competitive game, or a social element such as badges, leaderboards or communities

 - Brands that successfully engage their consumers realize 63% lower customer attrition and 55% higher share of wallet

 McDonald’s has been leveraging gamification in a more literal sense with its Monopoly game that it has been running for thirty years (since 1987).
 The game is single-handedly responsible for a significant lift in same-store sales and works by both bringing in consumers who might have eaten at another burger chain (acquisition), and by bringing them in again and again (retention).
 In 2010, McDonald’s increased its sales by 5.6% in the USA through this program, with many people engaged in impulse buying just to get tickets.They doled out over $500 million in prizes in 2014 which gives you a sense of how impactful it must be.

 - Offer personalized communication

 - Develop long-term relationship with consumers

 - Create involvement through a personalized experience